IgniteUI/igniteui-docfx/en/components/spreadsheet_chart_adapter.md

 Using [`chartAdapter`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxspreadsheetcomponent.html#chartadapter) you can display the charts in the spreadsheet.
 The spreadsheet chart adapters creates and initializes chart elements for the spreadsheet based on a Infragistics.Documents.Excel.WorksheetChart instance.

-In order to add a WorksheetChart to a worksheet, you must use the [`addChart`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxspreadsheetcomponent.html#addchart) method of the worksheet’s Shapes collection.You can find more detail of adding charts in Excel below.
+In order to add a WorksheetChart to a worksheet, you must use the `AddChart` method of the worksheet’s Shapes collection.You can find more detail of adding charts in Excel below.

 Here are the steps by step description :